101zh/NotesOnPlatformerMovement/README.md

 - Sounds - when running, landing, or jumping
 - Animations - when running, landing or jumping
 - Stretching the character in the direction they are moving
-- Slightly tilting character when they run
+- Slightly tilting character towards the direction they run
-- Afterimage of the character if they move *super* fast
+- Having an afterimage of the character if they move *super* fast

-Don't over do it, but can really make the player feel like they are actually moving a real character
+Don't overdo it, but these things can really make the movement feel real.

+## Platformers are more than just movement

+Level design is also crucial, but won't be talked about here.

 ## TL;DR